DLibatique/LATN102-S20/notes/22-comparative-and-superlative.md

 ***

+### Practice Opportunity 4

+Identify the degree of each adjective in the following sentences and translate.

+1. mater nostra cēnam maximam quam vīdimus parāvit.
+<button onclick="toggleDisplay('prac11')">Click here to toggle the answer:</button> <span style="display: none;" id="prac11">maximam - superlative; "Our mother prepared the biggest dinner that we have seen."</span>

+2. carmen novum eius pēius priōre est.
+<button onclick="toggleDisplay('prac12')">Click here to toggle the answer:</button> <span style="display: none;" id="prac12">novum - positive; pēius and priōre - comparative; "His new song is worse than the previous one."</span>

+3. puella cui rōsam dedī simillima mihi erat.
+<button onclick="toggleDisplay('prac13')">Click here to toggle the answer:</button> <span style="display: none;" id="prac13">simillima - superlative; "The girl to whom I gave a rose was most similar to me."</span>

+***

 ## Adverb Degrees - Overview

 Adverbs, like adjectives, have a degree: positive, comparative, or superlative.
 The same relationships apply: positive is the base degree of an adverb, comparative corresponds to "more", and superlative corresponds to "most."
 For example: